 If these quantum R&D projects succeed, the new technologies will be subjected to rigorous testing to see if they really outperform the prevailing technologies: super computers, modern cryptography, and digital computer simulation.

-In other words, the purpose of the ImPACT Project is to identify the flaws or failings of current mature technologies and show how quantum technologies might remedy those deficiencies.
+In other words, the purpose of the ImPACT Project is to identify the failings of current mature technologies and show how quantum technologies might remedy those deficiencies.

 Needless to say, these are critically important issues for the future artificial intelligence, secure communication and cloud computing, and room-temperature superconductivity.

-Rather than asking if it is "a quantum or a classical approach," we should be asking "a quantum approach given us an advantage in overall performance."
+Rather than asking if it is "a quantum or a classical approach," we should be asking "if a quantum approach gives us an advantage in overall performance."